physics-faas/physics-devconf/README.md

     # Check the logs
     $ kubectl logs -f -n devconf-knative-operator-system POD
     ```

+## Solution

-6. Deploy a CR to force the controller to reconcile and get the function deployed.
+17. Deploy a CR to force the controller to reconcile and get the function deployed.
 First you need to edit the `config/samples/knf_v1alpha1_knativefunction.yaml` with the desired options:
     ```
     # Get the previously created function docker image information, with digest
     $ kubectl get nodes -oyaml | grep test-hw